center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 This document is intended to be used as a operational guide for a purple team operation.

 Based on the CTI Emulation Plan, each step includes the following information:
-- :microphone: **Voice Track** - Summuary of actions that are completed in this step
+- 📖 **Overview** - Summuary of actions that are completed in this step
-- :biohazard: **Procedures** - Red team operator instructions & commands to execute with expected output
+- 👾 **Red Team Procedures** - Red team operator instructions & commands to execute with expected output
-- 🔮 **Source Code & Intelligence** - A table with links to the source code for specific actions with cited intelligence leveraged for this action (if available)
+- 🔮 **Reference Code & Reporting** - A table with links to the source code for specific actions with cited intelligence leveraged for this action (if available)
-- 🔍 **Blue Team Notes** - key API calls, events, or telemtry for blue teams
+- 🔬 **Blue Team Notes** - key API calls, events, or telemtry for blue teams

 In-line Symbols:
 * :bulb: - callout notes